 G&B II, PC v Gudeman, 315607 (July 15, 2014), lv den Mich (2015).
 Attorney-fee dispute resulted in arbitration, where parties negotiated payment plan.
-Plaintiff returned to Circuit Court seeking sanctions against defendant's counsel, contending that counsel's defense was frivolous.
-Circuit Court denied sanction request, ruling it should have been directed to arbitrator.
+Plaintiff returned to Circuit Court seeking sanctions against defendant's counsel, contending counsel's defense was frivolous.
+Circuit Court denied sanctions, ruling it should have been directed to arbitrator.
 COA affirmed, for reasons different than those used by Circuit Court.
 Plaintiff could have sought sanctions in arbitration.
 It did not.
-Given brief time Circuit Court "conducted" underlying action, COA declined to disturb Circuit Court's conclusion it could not reasonably assess sanction.
-Arbitration agreement gave arbitrator authority to resolve any disagreement between parties "in connection with, or in relation to this Agreement, or otherwise."
-Imposition of sanctions in arbitration for attorney misconduct during arbitration proceedings is consistent with language of arbitration agreement, broad powers granted to arbitrators, and court rules.
-AAA Rules governing commercial arbitration do not prohibit sanctioning attorney for arguing frivolous defense.
-AAA, Commercial Arbitration Rules & Mediation Procedures, R-58(a).
+Given brief time Circuit Court conducted underlying action, COA declined to disturb Circuit Court conclusion it could not reasonably assess sanction.
+Arbitration agreement gave arbitrator authority to resolve disagreement between parties "in connection with, or in relation to this Agreement, or otherwise."
+Imposition of sanctions in arbitration for attorney misconduct during arbitration proceedings is consistent with arbitration agreement, broad powers granted to arbitrators, and court rules.
+AAA Rules governing commercial arbitration do not prohibit sanctioning attorney for frivolous defense.
+AAA, Commercial Arbitration Rules, R-58(a).
 Regardless of arbitrator's power to sanction attorney, Circuit Court did not clearly err by refusing to do so.